georgefprice/georgefprice.github.io/_research/PreviousResearch.md

 Abstract:

-We will consider the structural properties of a graphene sheet which is bounded to a polymer layer and suspended over a microscopic cavity.
-This project will examine how varying the composition of a graphene-polymer sheet result in different vibrations when placing the composite material under pressure.
+We will consider the structural properties of a graphene sheet which is bonded to a polymer layer and suspended over a microscopic cavity.
+This project will examine how varying the composition of a graphene-polymer sheet results in different vibrations when placing the composite material under pressure.
 We consider varying both the thickness and stiffness of the polymer to deduce the optimal composition which prevents deformation in the material.

 Supervisors: [Dr. Gareth Wyn Jones](https://personalpages.manchester.ac.uk/staff/gareth.jones-10/) and [Prof. William J. Parnell](https://www.research.manchester.ac.uk/portal/william.j.parnell.html)"